Sanders comments on Castro could pose hurdles in Florida

 ——-

 Calvan reported from Tallahassee, Florida.
-Associated Press reporters Hannah Fingerhut in Washington and Will Weissert contributed to this report.
+Associated Press reporters Hannah Fingerhut in Washington and Will Weissert in Houston contributed to this report.